You both have debts, you both know it’s time to tackle them and you want to do this together.

 This combination tends to be feasible when both partners are working and one of them has a lot more income compared to their debts than the other one does.
 The big advantage again is letting one person retain a good credit record.

-I’ve drawn on my personal experience in talking about how common/rare some of these are.
 Your case is of course completely individual and there could be good reasons why an unusual combination would be best for you!

 If a debt adviser suggests you both should have a DMP or an IVA, but the two of you have rather different debts/assets/incomes, then ask the adviser whether it would be better for one of you to have a different solution.